Donald Trump just got some new ammunition in his battle to say that the American economy has lost its way.

 Continue Reading Below

 A new World Competitiveness Ranking drops the United States from the top spot, which it has held for the past three years, into third behind China Hong Kong and Switzerland, which jumped from Nos.
-2 and 4, respectively, last year, according to the IMD World Competitiveness Center (WCC), a research group within the IMD business school.
-[China Mainland ranks No. 25 and Hong Kong is a gateway to foreign investment in the Mainland, according to IMD.]
+2 and 4, respectively, last year, according to the IMD World Competitiveness Center (WCC), a research group within the IMD business school

 In the four categories ranked for the 61 countries examined, the U.S. remains No. 1 in economic performance and infrastructure, but it scores No. 25 in government efficiency while dropping from No. 2 inbusiness efficiency in 2015 to No. 7 this year.